andrudog7/Current_Broadway_Shows/README.md

 # CurrentBroadwayShows

+Welcome to the Broadway CLI Application!

-Curent Broadway Shows will give users information on the shows currently on Broadway in New York.
-They will be able to see a list of all shows or sort by Musicals or Plays.
-They can also see Tony Winning shows.
+This app will allow users to access information on current Broadway Shows in New York.
+They will be able to select a specific show based on a few different cateogries including (Musicals, Plays, Top 5 Grossing Current Shows, Cheapest Shows, etc.)

 ## Installation